 The Fauzi Azar Inn is a part of this exciting period of growth in this charming, ancient city.
 Suraida reminisces about the times when her family gathered here at her grandparent’s home.
 “It was here that we would eat, drink, be spoilt and play”, she says in such a way that’s easy to imagine the streets once full of life and community spirit.
 “Many of our family left after 1948, but this was still a family home until 1989 when Grandma died.
 Grandpa passed away in 1980.”

-It’s now like one big family operation again, except without lingering remorse or disdain, but with a cooperation that proves that tolerance and peace is possible, for the greater good.
+It’s now like one big family operation again, except without lingering remorse or disdain, but with the cooperation that proves that tolerance and peace are possible, for the greater good.

 While I was there I got to experience the Christmas market and festival, now in its second year, bringing an excited community together with markets, concerts and delicious treats that created a buzz unlike anything I’ve ever witnessed at this time of the year; I bought from a local baker and dinned at the more upmarket Tishreen (one of the city’s many successful restaurants); I was later welcomed into an Arab friend’s home.

-I walked, aimlessly, taking everything in, loosing myself in the empty streets, imagining the days of old in the corners of silence and finding solace in the smiles of those who passed me on my way.
-I also used Nazareth as prime spot from which to explore the northern region of Israel, with accessible day trips to the Galilee, the Golan Heights, Haifa, Akko and Rosh Hanikra.
-When I return next year, I will be embarking on the six day ‘Jesus Trail’ hike which starts here.
+I walked, aimlessly, taking everything in, losing myself in the empty streets, imagining the days of old in the corners of silence and finding solace in the smiles of those who passed me on my way.
+I also used Nazareth as a prime spot from which to explore the northern region of Israel, with accessible day trips to the Galilee, the Golan Heights, Haifa, Akko and Rosh Hanikra.
+When I return next year, I will be embarking on the six-day ‘Jesus Trail’ hike which starts here.

 And so begins the positive cycle of tourism, because staying in Nazareth isn’t just about looking around and leaving, but about giving back.
 Your footprint here, alongside supporting local business such as the Fauzi Azar Inn, supports the community at large.